-28 Funding Claims
+27 Funding Claims

-28.1 At the performance management review (Period 6), we will be looking at the annual allocation for all providers: which could mean a reduction or increase in the allocation according to the performance of the previous 6 months and expectations for the next 6 months.
+27.1 At the performance management review at Quarter 2 (Period 6), we will be looking at the annual allocation for all Learning Organisations: which could mean a reduction or increase in the allocation according to the performance of the previous 6 months and expectations for the next 6 months.
 If we decide to reallocate funding, we will have a transparent process to invite and assess growth requests.
 We will expect all requests for growth to be supported by evidence of expected demand and alignment to our Employment and Skills Strategy.

-29 Annex A - Eligibility for funding
+28 Annex A - Eligibility for funding